Yoshi-E/WarThunderAccelerationReader/README.md

 In the example folder you will find example .csv files and example hash databases for different resolutions.
 Hoverever I do recommend to generate everything yourself.

+The .csv files were recored at 2k, on RB custom battles, on the big runway to the west on the map cargo port.

 # How to use the detector
 1. After downloading you first have to configure `detect.py`
    *  Set the constant `VIDEO` to match the video resoltion (Currently only 1080p and 2k is supported)